gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ## Tutorial Overview

-There are three ways that Azure IoT cloud applications can communicate with devices.
+There are three options for Azure IoT cloud to device communications:

-[Direct Methods](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-direct-methods) for communications that require immediate confirmation of the result.
+1. [Direct Methods](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-direct-methods) for communications that require immediate confirmation of the result.
 Direct methods are often used for interactive control of devices, such as turning on a fan.

-[Device Twins](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-device-twins) for long-running commands intended to put the device into a certain desired state.
+2. [Device Twins](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-device-twins) are for long-running commands intended to put the device into a certain desired state.
 For example, set the sample rate for a sensor to every 30 minutes.

-[Cloud-to-device](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-messages-c2d) messages for one-way notifications to the device app.
+3. [Cloud-to-device](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-messages-c2d) messages are for one-way notifications to the device app.

 This lab will cover Azure IoT Device Twins and Direct Methods.